verec/OWCT/README.md

 ## Libraries

-I used a lot of my own libraries for the UI side, though the no external dependency at all, no CocoaPods no Carthage, etc ...
+I used a lot of my own libraries for the UI side, though no external dependency at all, no CocoaPods no Carthage, etc ...

 ## Design